tarwn/lessthandot-hugo/blogs/content/posts/2010-01-15-attributes-of-an-it-department.md

   - improvement

 ---
-Earlier today I was reading an article by [Peter Cripps][1] entitled [“Attributes of an IT Architect”][2].
+Earlier today I was reading an article by [Peter Cripps][1] entitled ["Attributes of an IT Architect"][2].
 Several of his statements won my instant agreement, but one or two left me deep in thought, on the cusp of disagreement.
 This being a challenging state to be in while halfway into my first cup of coffee, I immediately started a second cup to fuel the train of thought and, ultimately, this post.

 What came from that second cup was a short series of attributes that I believe all IT Departments should strive for.